gwoosoft/gwoosoft/README.md

 - 🧑🏻‍💼 I studied finance/accounting and worked in finance/accounting industry.
 - 🧑🏻‍💻 I'm currently studying in New York University for Master in Computer Science.
 - 🎓 I'm graduating May 2022 and looking for software engineering position.
-- 🔭 I’m currently working on Text to speech for deep learning project, image recognition for computer vision, and backend.
+- 🔭 I’m currently working on Text to speech for deep learning project, image recognition for computer vision, and Full Stack Mern Project.
 - 🌱 I’m currently learning deep learning and computer vision.
 - 👯 I’m looking to collaborate on any backend open source project